Key takeaways

 3. Yale Assure Lock 2

-Yale is one of the oldest and most established lock manufacturers on the market.
-And with the introduction of smart locks like the Assure Lock 2, Yale has solidified its place in the world of the modern lock industry.
+Yale is one of the market’s oldest and most established lock manufacturers.
+With the introduction of smart locks like the Assure Lock 2, Yale has solidified its place in the world of the modern lock industry.

 With an attractive, sleek design, the Yale Assure Lock 2 connects via WiFi and Bluetooth and can be controlled from your smartphone.
 It also has a touchpad that allows users to enter with a PIN code.
 Further, users who prefer the security of a traditional key can use the alternate keyhole to enter.